MajorVee/employee-records-management/README.md

 # Employee Records Management System

-Effortlessly track employee profiles, salaries, department members, sick leave credits, performance analysis, peer-evaluation records
+Effortlessly track employee profiles, salaries, department members, sick leave credits, performance analysis, and peer-evaluation records.
+* some features cannot be viewed since it would require an admin/executive account for you to have an access.

 -----